 Searching in Vidispine is implemented using either Solr or Elasticsearch as the backend.
 This allows functionality such as boolean operators, faceted searching, term highlighting, search term suggestions, etc.

 Solr is the default search backend.
 It supports all features and works with both standalone Solr and SolrCloud.

 - The analysis-icu plugin needs to be installed.
 If you are using `Amazon OpenSearch Service`_, this plugin is already installed.

 - Make sure to configure the search backend and that either

 elasticsearchPathproperty is set properly.

-vidispine elasticsearch initto initialize Elasticsearch.
-If an Elasticsearch instance is initialized already, the initialization will not create a new index, unless the
+vidispine elasticsearch initto initialize OpenSearch.
+If an OpenSearch instance is initialized already, the initialization will not create a new index, unless the

 --recreateargument is used when initializing.